 A big part of their longevity of life can be attributed to the Japanese diet which consists of a lot of fish and seafood.
 Fish is high in Omega-3 fatty acids and has been proven to help prevent heart disease and cancer.

 But beyond heart health, you’ll find fish is also better for your waistline than other meats.
-You don’t see near as many people who are overweight or obese in Japan as you do in some other parts of the world, particularly in the United States where we live.
+You don’t see nearly as many people who are overweight or obese in Japan as you do in some other parts of the world, particularly in the United States where we live.

 The Japanese care about appearance

 Before all of you leggings-loving women jump on my case, let me first state – I love my leggings and yoga pants.
 As someone who works remotely, I live in them.
 Every.
 Day.
 But let’s be real.
 Leggings and yoga pants aren’t exactly what you would call “fashionable”, especially when you compare them to what the Japanese wear.

 From the teenage girls on the subway to the older women having afternoon tea together, I noticed many of the women in Japan were sporting stylish calf-length skirts.
 Those who wanted to wear something more traditional were in colorful kimonos.

 Additionally, tattoos are still considered somewhat taboo in Japan, although they are becoming increasingly more common and accepted.
 You’ll still find you cannot visit most onsens or public pools if you have large, visible tattoos.

 The Japanese value and practice kindness

 When we first arrived in Japan and were trying to figure out the train and metro system, a nice young woman came up to us, showed us how to use the rail system and even walked us to our train platform.
 She went out of her way and missed her own train to assist us, without us even asking for help.

 The Japanese love cartoons

 Japan is the birthplace of anime.
 It’s one of the reasons why we so strongly recommend visiting Japan with kids.
-You’ll see cartoon characters everywhere.
+You’ll see anime and cute cartoon characters everywhere.
 They are on posters in the metro, on clothing and apparel, even on the side of buildings and decorating food.

 The Japanese utilize public transportation

 In Japan, public transportation is a way of life.
 And the Japanese have perfected it.
 Trains arrive exactly on schedule, not a minute late.
 And children learn from an early age how to navigate the rail system.

-Public transportation is better for the environment, keeping cars off roads, and reducing pollution.
+Public transportation is better for the environment, keeping cars off roads and reducing pollution.
 It’s also a more effective way to get from one place to another.
 There isn’t the unexpected car wreck or traffic jam slowing things down and causing unnecessary stress.

 The Japanese respect the environment

 Everyone can agree that throwing garbage on the ground is a disgusting thing to do.
 Yet, walk down any street in New York City and you’ll find gum wrappers, cigarette butts, and fast food cups tossed on the ground.

-But it isn’t just how they handle trash, nature is a valued part of the Japanese culture.
+But it isn’t just how they handle trash or rubbish, nature is a valued part of Japanese culture.
 Just walk into any of the pristine gardens or down one of the beautiful nature trails in Japan and this will be obvious.

 The Japanese put effort into every job

 I will always remember our Uber driver in Tokyo picking us up wearing a business suit and white gloves.
 His SUV was immaculate.
 Then there was the sushi chef at a tiny restaurant we visited in Kyoto.
 I watched as he put so much work into the beautiful presentation of the sushi platter we ordered.

-The Japanese practice reverence and respect
+The Japanese practice reverence, mindfulness, and respect

 When visiting temples and shrines you’ll notice it is usually very quiet and serene inside, despite the fact that there are a ton of people there.
 That’s because the Japanese have a deep reverence for their culture and customs.